martinhallist/leap_teleoperations/README.md

  - **Unable to find manipulator when controlling real robot** Are you using same network as robot arm?
 Have you entered correct IP?
  - **Arm does almost full spin for some positions** It's common problem with MoveIt! that jog_arm uses.
-Movements are restricted to [-?, ?], so it doesn't have 360 degrees movement freedom.
+Movements are restricted to [-π, π], so it doesn't have 360 degrees movement freedom.
  - **error: ‘const struct hardware_interface::ControllerInfo’ has no member named ‘hardware_interface’ after catkin_make**
  Apply this fix: https://github.com/iron-ox/ur_modern_driver/commit/883070d0b6c0c32b78bb1ca7155b8f3a1ead416c
  - **Roslaunch does not find my files**
  Make files executable.

 # Experimental solution
 There is also experimental source code for dual arm control, that doesn't work right now.